Skip to content

 Beyond wearables, you'll find camera-based systems that use artificial intelligence to monitor the pool.
 A system like SwimEye, for example, uses overhead cameras to watch for swimmers who might be in distress.
 The AI analyzes video footage in real time to identify behaviors that could indicate a problem.
 If it detects a potential issue, it sends an alert directly to your lifeguard staff for immediate intervention.
 It’s important to remember that these systems are designed to support your lifeguards, acting as an extra set of tireless eyes on the water.
 They don’t replace the need for trained personnel but serve as a valuable tool to enhance their efforts.

-Leading Wearables for Performance Tracking
+Top Wearables for Tracking Swim Performance

 While automated systems provide a critical safety layer, another category of swimmer wearables focuses on a different goal: performance.
 These devices are designed to help swimmers get faster, stronger, and more efficient in the water.
 They are incredible tools for competitive athletes, swim teams, and anyone serious about tracking their fitness progress.
 Performance trackers are all about the data.